Grsaiago/my_ping/README.md

 Inspired by the inettools 2.0 ping utility.

-Built with 💖 and a healthy ammount of coffee.
+Built with 💖 and a healthy amount of coffee.